-- Technical Writers
+- Technical Writer

-- Writers and Authors
+- Writer and Author

 Master's Degree in Journalism

 Master's degrees in journalism offer versatile outcomes for students interested in management positions or other specialized roles.
-These programs take 1-3 years to complete, depending on whether students enroll in a part-time, full-time, or accelerated program.
+These degrees take 1-3 years to complete, depending on whether students enroll in a part-time, full-time, or accelerated program.

-- Public Relations and Fundraising Managers
+- Public Relations and Fundraising Manager

-- Political Scientists
+- Political Scientist